The Access section is used for the management of all Access Users & Guest Users.

 In order to receive a notification when an Access User unlocks a door, account managers need to set up contact information to receive notifications to a particular event.
 Contact information can be an email address or cell phone number where the notification is sent.

 Before a notification can be set, contact information (email addresses or phone numbers) must be previously set up in the "CONTACTS" section of the main Notifications section (Advanced > Notifications > Contacts > Add Contact).

-To set up a notification when the Access User uses their credential to unlock a door, click on the Add Notification button under the Notifications sub-tab of Events.
+To set up a notification when the Access User uses their credential to unlock a door, click on the Add Notification button in the Notifications tab of Access (under Events).

 In the pop-up screen, select the type of notification (text message, email, or webhook), then select the event type to be notified of.
 Click on the event type Access Granted, then Create.

 Now when this access user unlocks any door they are given access to, a Notification will be sent to the contact of your choosing.